Godse's Children: Hindutva Terror in India: Narrative

 and distorting events, including by notably giving little heed to stories where the innocent victims of wrongful arrests have been acquitted by the courts.

-Gatade asserts that "while full fledged fascism may by the preserve of the Sangh Parivar" ((translation: "the RSS family), the softer communalism of other parties, such as their hostility to religious conversion, also nurtures extremism.
+Gatade asserts that "while full fledged fascism may by the preserve of the Sangh Parivar", the softer communalism of other parties, such as their hostility to religious conversion, also nurtures extremism.

 Critical reception

 In his remarks on the author's delivery, Hensman notes that "Gatade belong[s] to the small section of left-wing writers and activists who take the task of combating the growth of fascism in India seriously".